openstack/keystone/doc/source/setup.rst

 This document describes getting the source from keystone's `GitHub repository`_ for development purposes.

-To install keystone from packaging, refer instead to Keystone's `User Documentation`_.
+To install Keystone from packaging, refer instead to Keystone's `User Documentation`_.

 .. _`GitHub Repository`: http://github.com/openstack/keystone